What's the Frequency, Kenneth?

 1994 single by R.E.M.

 "What's the Frequency, Kenneth?" is a song by American alternative rock band R.E.M. from their ninth studio album, Monster (1994).
-The song's title refers to an incident in New York City in 1986 in which two then-unknown assailants attacked journalist Dan Rather while repeating "Kenneth, what is the frequency?"
+The song's title refers to an incident in New York City in 1986 in which two assailants attacked journalist Dan Rather while repeating "Kenneth, what is the frequency?"

 The song was the first single taken from the album and was released by Warner Bros.
 Records on September 5, 1994.
 It peaked at number 21 on the US Billboard Hot 100 and was the first song to debut at number one on the Billboard Modern Rock Tracks chart.
 Internationally, the song reached number two in Canada, number four in New Zealand, and number nine on the UK Singles Chart.
 In Iceland, it peaked at number one for four weeks.
-The song's music video was directed by Peter Care, depicting the band playing along to the song under flashing lights in different colours.
+The song's music video was directed by Peter Care, depicting the band playing along to the song under flashing lights in different colors.

-"What's the Frequency, Kenneth?" was placed on R.E.M.'s compilation albums In Time: The Best of R.E.M.
+"What's the Frequency, Kenneth?" was included on R.E.M.'s compilation albums In Time: The Best of R.E.M.
 1988–2003 in 2003 and Part Lies, Part Heart, Part Truth, Part Garbage 1982–2011 in 2011, the only track from Monster to feature on either.
 The song was one of the band's most-played songs at live gigs, and was played at every show on their 2008 Accelerate tour.
 A live version was released on R.E.M.
 Live in 2007.

 History

 Background and recording

 R.E.M. began work on Monster in August 1993 and "What's the Frequency, Kenneth?" was recorded about two months later in October.
 This song was written and recorded at Kingsway Studio, New Orleans, where the band also wrote and recorded "Tongue" and "Crush with Eyeliner".
-Lead singer Michael Stipe has said in interviews that the lyrics are about the Generation X phenomenon in contemporary mass media, sung in character as an older critic whose information consists exclusively of media products.
+Lead singer Michael Stipe has said in interviews that the lyrics are about the fad of commentaries about Generation X, from the point of view of one such commentator.

 I wrote that protagonist as a guy who's desperately trying to understand what motivates the younger generation, who has gone to great lengths to try and figure them out, and at the end of the song it's completely fucking bogus.
 He got nowhere.